xapax/security/remote_file_inclusion.md

 <?php echo shell_exec("whoami");?>
 ```

 So when the victim-server includes this file it will automatically execute the commands that are in the evil.txt file.
-ANd we have a RCE.
+And we have a RCE.

+## Nullbyte to avoid .php

+Remember to add the nullbyte **%00** to avoid appending **.php**.
+This will only work on php before version 5.3.